 Atiya is the co-founder and chair emeritus of the Sisterhood of Salaam Shalom, an international women’s interfaith organization.
-She has been a member of the Islamic Society of Central Jersey’s (ISCJ) Board of Trustees and Overseers for over 15 years and was the first woman Chair of the ISCJ Board.
+She has been a member of the Islamic Society of Central Jersey’s (ISCJ) Board of Trustees and Overseers for 20 years and was the first woman chair of the board.
 She co-found the New Jersey Muslim Lawyer’s Association and has been its Vice-President and Treasurer.
-She is also an active member of the Islamic Society of North America’s Masjid Development Committee and a co-founder of the Shia Sunni Alliance of NJ.
+She was an active member and chair of the Islamic Society of North America’s Masjid Development Committee and is also a co-founder of the Shia Sunni Alliance of NJ.
 Atiya is a Fellow with the Arianne de Rothschild Fellowship and completed a certificate program with KARAMAH, Muslim women’s human rights organization.